 When can I start?

-Intakes take place at set times throughout the year and begins with a 4 week induction programme (1 day per week).
-You will be able to discuss the dates for upcoming intakes during your telephone interview.
+Intakes take place at set times throughout the year and begins with an induction programme which is 2 days per week over 2 weeks You will be able to discuss the dates for upcoming intakes during your telephone interview.

 What are the chances of getting a job afterwards?